 Most recruiters are network based meaning they have a network of sales professionals that they have developed a relationship with.
 Usually, their network will be geographically or industry based.
 Should they have the right candidate in their network, they can deliver them to you quickly.
 Often, this isn’t the case as the average success rate (% of searches they take on that result in a hire) for a continent recruiter is 20% (source – Insightsquared Staffing Benchmark Report).

 Sales Talent operates from a pure headhunting or what we call a client based model.
 Because we deliver the exact backgrounds our clients require, our success is much higher (59.8% in 2017).
 It should be noted that headhunted candidates are not actively looking and behave differently from candidates that are actively looking.
 We cover how to handle headhunted candidates in 4 Rules of Headhunting Elite Sales Professionals.

 2. Who will perform the sourcing and screening of candidates?

 It might come as a surprise to learn that the recruiter that you work with at a recruiting firm may not be doing any of the actual recruiting.
-It’s also a common practice for many recruiting firms to farm out their sourcing efforts to an offshore, 3rd party based in the Philippines or India.
+It’s also a common practice for many sales recruiting firms to farm out their sourcing efforts to an offshore, 3rd party based in the Philippines or India.